pluralsight/classic-design-system/README.md

 Many of these packages (ie, those using react), list `react` and `react-dom` as `peerDependencies`.
 Lerna [will not install those](https://github.com/lerna/lerna/issues/160), so `lerna bootstrap` will fail.
 These peer dependencies are an exception and are stored in the project root `package.json` `dependencies`.

-### Site README build dependencies
+### Site doc build dependencies

-Packages store their own README doc.
 Dependencies used to build this are also an exception and stored in the `devDependencies` of the root project.